 Rotary International Responsible Business Award – Presented to Stephanie Woollard at the United Nations

 On November 9, en route to New York, we landed in Los Angeles.
-It was one of those moments that you will never forget where you were: shortly after the man in the seat beside us turned on his phone he turned and said, ‘no way, Trump won.’
+It was one of those moments that you will never forget where you were: shortly after landing, the man in the seat beside us turned on his phone and said ‘no way, Trump won’.
 That was how I discovered that Donald Trump had become the 45th President of the United States of America.
 It was overwhelming.
 My heart sank a little, and my eyes started watering.
 What would this mean for the world?

 I started with a ‘good morning’ and the warmth and response of the ‘good morning’ that I received in return from the audience relaxed and connected me.
 I was in flow.
 As I scanned the audience while I spoke, wanting to include everyone in the room, I saw some were listening to the simultaneous translation through the earphones that the facility provided them, in proper UN style.

 I explained that Seven Women has branched out internationally, creating a manufacturing business, cooking school and tour company, which have collectively educated, trained and employed over 5,000 marginalised women in Nepal.

 This award is not about our team or me.
 It is an opportunity to send a strong message; that everyone can make a difference to bring about a more tolerant, compassionate and inclusive world, which we can all aspire to in the worlds we operate in.